yousif-khalil-abdulkarim/daiso-core/website/docs/components/rate-limiter/rate_limiter_usage.md

 The library includes 3 additional contracts:

-- `IRateLimiter` - Allows only manipulation of the lock.
+- `IRateLimiter` - Allows only for manipulating of the lock.

-- `IRateLimiterProviderBase` - Allows only creation of locks.
+- `IRateLimiterProviderBase` - Allows only for creation of locks.

-- `IRateLimiterListenable` – Allows only to listening to lock events.
+- `IRateLimiterListenable` - Allows only to listening to lock events.

 This seperation makes it easy to visually distinguish the 3 contracts, making it immediately obvious that they serve different purposes.